pestphp/website/source/docs/plugins.md

 }
 ```

-This provides a `fake()` method inside our tests, by creating an object and returning it.
+This provides a `faker()` method inside our tests, by creating an object and returning it.
 Now we can use `Faker` directly and easily in our tests:

 ```php